Inside Story

 Most of all, though, the public has taken against Keir Starmer.
 He is now on some measures the most unpopular prime minister since such records began, with a public approval rating between minus 50 and minus 57 per cent.
 Even more significant is the personal vitriol meted out on the doorstep: for reasons no one can quite explain, Starmer is viscerally loathed by very large proportions of the public.

-Starmer has declared he has no intention of resigning of his own free will.
+Starmer declared he had no intention of resigning of his own free will.
 On Monday he sought to save his premiership with a speech inevitably billed as his “most important ever.”
 Declaring that he took responsibility for the election losses but was determined to stay on and “prove my doubters wrong,” he announced policies he hoped would represent a new start: nationalisation of the stricken British Steel company, moving the UK back to “the heart of Europe” and a new youth employment guarantee.

 It didn’t work.
 The reaction of his MPs was almost universally negative.
 Indeed, in many ways the speech exemplified the problem.
 He said nothing about the issue most of concern to voters, the cost of living.
 And none of the policy announcements was actually new: each had been trailed before.
-The “back at the heart of Europe” claim was just empty rhetoric: so far from committing to rejoin the EU, as many in his party had urged, Starmer couldn’t even bring himself to say that the government would seek to rejoin the EU’s Customs Union or Single Market, which would at least be meaningful steps to stimulate economic growth.
+The “back at the heart of Europe” claim was just empty rhetoric: so far from committing to rejoin the EU, as many in his party have urged, Starmer couldn’t even bring himself to say that the government would seek to rejoin the EU’s Customs Union or Single Market, which would at least be meaningful steps to stimulate economic growth.

-Starmer emphasised his commitment to traditional Labour values but still offered no overarching vision or story by which his government or his personal beliefs might be defined.
+Starmer emphasised his commitment to traditional Labour values, but still offered no overarching vision or story by which his government or his personal beliefs might be defined.
 He acknowledged Labour needed to offer people more “hope.”
 But as one Labour observer bitterly noted, acknowledging it is not the demand being made of him.
 People want him actually to do something that offers it.

 Two paths are available for the party to remove Starmer.
 One is for more ministers to resign from his government, making his position untenable.
 That is how Boris Johnson was persuaded to leave office in 2022.
 You can’t be PM if no one will serve under you.
 If that happens, Starmer could say he will resign in September, say, and initiate a party leadership election to identify a successor by then.

-Alternatively, Labour’s rules make an election mandatory if one-fifth of the Parliamentary Labour Party (currently eighty-one MPs) declare in favour of a challenger.
+Alternatively, Labour’s rules make an election mandatory if one-fifth of the Parliamentary Labour Party (currently that means eighty-one MPs) declare in favour of a challenger.
 Starmer could then choose whether to contest it or not.

-This is Andy Burnham, the mayor of Greater Manchester and by far the most popular politician in the country.
-Burnham was a minister in the last Labour government under Gordon Brown and stood for the Labour leadership in both 2010 and 2015 (in the latter case when it was won by left-winger Jeremy Corbyn).
+Burnham is not just liked within the Labour Party.
+He is by far the most popular politician in the country.
+He was a minister in the last Labour government under Gordon Brown and stood for the Labour leadership in both 2010 and 2015 (in the latter case when it was won by left-winger Jeremy Corbyn).
 But he resigned his seat in 2017 to become the mayor of Britain’s fourth-largest city.

 Affectionately known as the “King of the North,” Burnham has an ability to speak to voters in a manner unmatched by any other British politician.
 Over the last year he has articulated a political project he has called “Manchesterism,” founded on the belief that if governments are to control the cost of living they need to own the major price levers.
-He favours not just integrated transport under local authorities, but rent controls, mass public house-building and public ownership — in some form — of the energy and water sectors.
+He favours not just integrated public transport under local authorities, but rent controls, mass public house-building and public ownership — in some form — of the energy and water sectors.

 While this is not yet a fully fledged program for government, these ideas and Burnham’s popularity have made him the leading candidate of Labour’s centre-left — but only if he can get back into parliament first.
+Only MPs can stand for the leadership.

 And this is where his problem lies.
 Just a couple of months ago Burnham successfully encouraged a Labour MP in Manchester to resign their seat, creating a by-election for which Burnham put himself up to be the candidate.
 But Starmer blocked his candidature, demanding that Labour’s National Executive Committee, or NEC, refuse him permission to give up the Manchester mayoralty.
+The Greens subsequently took the seat.
+Polls suggested that, had Burnham been the candidate, he would have won it.